ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 Each primary analysis will be reported using a base model and a publication-attention-adjusted model that additionally includes the publication-attention covariate.

-In the primary proximity models, `transformed RWR score` refers to the prespecified rank-based inverse-normal transformation of the raw RWR score.
+In the primary proximity models, `rank-INT RWR score` refers to the prespecified rank-based inverse-normal transformation of the raw RWR score.

 ### Connectivity analysis